kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/02-install-kubectl/transcript.md

 echo "export PATH=~/bin:$PATH" >> ~/.zshrc

-I'm using zsh as my shell, which is why I'm sening this line to the zshrc file. however if you're a bash user, then see the course notes for the bash version of this command.
+I'm using zsh as my shell, which is why I'm sending this line to the zshrc file. however if you're a bash user, then see the course notes for the bash version of this command.

-This PATH setting will now come into effect for all future shell sessions.
+This PATH setting will take effect from the next restart.
 So let's restart my terminal to load this in.

 ```
 echo $PATH